nathanshim12345/NathanS_BlueStampPortfolio/index.md

 ![image](https://github.com/user-attachments/assets/acc4e815-edb2-49d7-b2e6-0d4a5cb08871)

-Figure# - Accelerometer diagram
+Figure 6 - Accelerometer diagram

 For the sake of not typing out "LSM6DS3+LIS3MDL" every single time, from now on I will just call it "accelerometer" or "module".
 For my second milestone, I first connected my accelerometer to my esp32.
 Then I downloaded a bunch of libraries for the module.
 It took a couple times because there were many codes for different versions of the accelerometer.
 But after finding the correct code off the library, I was able to upload the code and get my values for the accelerometer.
 The accelerometer had values x, y, and z, and it also had gyro data, which measured angular velocity.
 However, I didn't use gyro data as the movment of my wrist would be relatively slow, and velocity values wouldn't have varied enough in movement for me to use them.
 When I rotate the accelerometer in a certain way, the values change.
 When stationary, the z value always hovers at around 9.8 m/s^2 due to gravity.

 ![image](https://github.com/user-attachments/assets/499fa274-1a19-4c1f-aa17-6cb33e9ccb12)

-Figure# - Accelerometer data
+Figure 7 - Accelerometer data

 I originally planned on using these values to put a threshold on them and also make the LED and piezo buzzer.
 However, when I put the accelerometer on my wrist, I realized that the accelerometer values had minimal change when I moved my wrist side to side.
 Accelerometer values weren't going to work for my side to side motion on the wrist.
 So, I downloaded the Madgwick filter from the library, and took a code off of it.
 This Madgwick filter code changed my acceleration x,y and z data into roll, pitch, and yaw data.
 Roll, pitch, and yaw are usually used for aviation (see figure below).

 ![image](https://github.com/user-attachments/assets/1c562fa3-2452-40d5-8d3b-734b37a9df4b)

-Figure# - Roll, pitch, and yaw diagram
+Figure 8 - Roll, pitch, and yaw diagram

 For my side to side motion, yaw was the perfect fit as it calculated the angles when I rotated my wrist.
 At the stable position with the accelerometer facing straight, the angle measured 360 degrees.
 I wanted my side to side movement to trigger the buzzer and LED after a certain angle that my wrist went past.
 So I first set two thresholds, one when my wrist went right and the other for when my wrist went left.
 I set my first value at 40 deg to the left, and 340 deg for the right, which is 20 deg off from center position.
 When my wrist angle went past these certain angles, the LED would turn on and the buzzer would beep.
 One thing to note was that my data values for yaw were drifting heavily; the values were constantly decreasing even without any movement on the accelerometer.
 Realizing that there would always be some drifting on my yaw values, completely scratched the idea of having thresholds on my yaw values.